What Are A Group Of Doves Called

 In recent years, there has been a renewed interest in collective nouns, driven by a broader appreciation for language and nature.
 Birdwatching has become increasingly popular, and with it, a desire to use the correct and most evocative terms for describing groups of birds.
 This trend is reflected in various publications, online forums, and educational programs dedicated to bird identification and conservation.

 The use of collective nouns for doves has also been influenced by popular culture.
-While scientific and ornithological texts tend to favor more neutral terms like "flock" or "group," creative writers and poets often employ more imaginative and evocative terms like "piteousness" to add depth and emotion to their work.
+So while scientific and ornithological texts tend to favor more neutral terms like "flock" or "group," creative writers and poets often employ more imaginative and evocative terms like "piteousness" to add depth and emotion to their work.
 This interplay between scientific accuracy and artistic expression keeps the language surrounding doves vibrant and evolving.

-Moreover, the internet and social media have played a significant role in spreading awareness and knowledge about collective nouns.
+Beyond that, the internet and social media have played a significant role in spreading awareness and knowledge about collective nouns.
 Birdwatching communities online frequently discuss and debate the proper terms for various bird species, contributing to a broader understanding and appreciation of these linguistic nuances.
 Online databases and dictionaries also provide easy access to information about collective nouns, making it easier for people to learn and use these terms correctly.

 Tips and Expert Advice